ChillarAnand/mastering-django-admin/admin_auto_register_models.rst

 Admin Generator
 ----------------

 The above methods will be useful to generate a pre-defined admin interface for all the models.
-If independent customizations are needed for the models, then we use 3rd party packages like django-admin-generator which can generate a fully functional admin interface by introspecting the models.
+If independent customizations are needed for the models, then we use 3rd party packages like django-admin-generator or django-extensions which can generate a fully functional admin interface by introspecting the models.
 Once the base admin code is ready, we can use the same for futher customizations.

 .. code-block:: shell